sheldonombaso/sql-data-warehouse-project/README.md

 ---

 ## Licence
-This project is licensed under the [MIT_License].(LICENSE)_.
+This project is licensed under the [MIT.License](LICENSE).
 You are free to use, modify, and share this project with proper attribution

 ## About Me